New Place, New Adaptations

 As a naturalista, there are so many challenges to face in college and coming up with a great hair routine is one of them!

 Whether you are attempting to do your natural hair, its time for wash day, you have to find a place to store your wigs, or you need to find the time to do your braids these are all different challenges you have to find ways to overcome.
 Be creative.

-You may be embarrassed to do things around people you do not know at first, but you will get used to it.
+You may be embarrassed to do things at first, but you will get used to it.
 I promise after the first time they see it; there won’t be any shockers after.
 Ask other people you know how they dealt with their hair in college and got even more great tips.

 Remember if you need to communicate with your roommates make sure to do that as it is as much your room as theirs.
 Are there any other tips you may have to get you through your first few years in a public setting?
 What have some of you done to get through doing your hair with having roommates?

 I would love to read those stories in the comments below!